plumber-cd/argocd-autoscaler/DESIGN.md

    - If `p = 1`, this reduces to a simple weighted sum.
    - If `p = 2`, it behaves like a weighted Euclidean norm (moderate emphasis on larger values).
    - Larger `p` values increase the influence of the largest metric but still combine the rest.
+   - Tip: with Robust Scaling normalization, the values will already be centered around 0, and offset formula above takes care of the negative values.
+You may want to use `p = 1` in that case, otherwise your index for largest replica will get so big that other replicas will be packed together too tight.

 ## Partitioner